Listen to "Single Sign-on Implementation for Enterprise Applications" on Spreaker. Close

 This token update isn’t noticed by the app user, because it doesn’t imply opening of the browser, WebView, or InAppBrowser windows – a simple update of the token is granting the user access to the application.
 The described method makes the login run smoothly and is used in both applications.

 According to the documentation, using SSO between mobile applications, either way, requires opening the browser, WebView, InAppBrowser, which will log in and, after closing, open a second application.
-We strived to create something more convenient and found the solution that suited everyone.
+We strived to create something more convenient and found a solution that suited better for our client.

 Deep links and further actions